Eagle Ridge Middle School Robotics Club

 What will students learn from the club?

 Students will have opportunities to learn different skills including ideation, strategizing, engineering design, and programming.
 They work in a group environment collaborating and brainstorming with other students in the club.
 While students receive guidance from coaches & mentors, this is a platform for students to develop independent learning abilities through a diverse community of peers.
 Many students form long lasting relationship with their peers through the club.
+At the end of the year, students who find a deeper passion in robotics often starts a community team to expand their skills.

 Is there a fee?